crissttian1990/RoadStatus/README.md

 # Output

 Execute on powershell:

-PS C:\&gt; .\RoadStatus.exe A2
+PS C:\> .\RoadStatus.exe A2

 Output:

 The status of the A2 is as follows

 Road Status is Good

 Road Status Description is No Exceptional Delays

 Press any key to exit...

 Execute on powershell:

-PS C:\&gt; .\RoadStatus.exe A233
+PS C:\> .\RoadStatus.exe A233

 Output:

 A233 is not a valid road

 Press any key to exit...

 # Set up credentials